 Let’s do the maths?

 Since he started this project, Bernardo rides around 30 km daily.
 As he also works on Saturdays, this sees him ride approximately 180 km per week or 780 km per month.

 If he were to make these journeys in a diesel car with an average consumption of 7 L/100 km, Bernardo would accumulate a monthly cost of around 54.6 litres of fuel, which is roughly equivalent to around 99 euros.
-These numbers are based on approximate values in the service stations nearby his house.
+These numbers are based on approximate values in the service stations nearby his house (in 2022).
 Once more, bear in mind the latest and constant fluctuation in fuel prices.

 To start his business Bernardo invested in a Sea Shepherd 250W.
 The footrests were essential so he could work as an e-bike taxi, as was the back rack which held great importance, allowing him could transport the orders.
 The lights allowed him to work late hours.
 If Bernardo is an eligible candidate for the Environmental Fund and submits his application in time, he may receive 500 euros in financial incentives that he can deduct from the initial purchase cost of his electric bike.

 You can find out how to check the number of applications still available here.

 Did you know that there are almost 300 tax-incentive and purchase-premium schemes for cycling across Europe?
 You can consult them here.